Pavan-1997/SeLinux_Basic/README.md

 # SeLinux Basic

-- Security-Enhanced Linux (SELinux) is a Linux kernel security module that provides a mechanism for supporting mandatory access control security policies
+- Security-Enhanced Linux (SELinux) is a Linux kernel security module that provides a mechanism for supporting mandatory access control security policies (MAC)

 - SELinux is implemented to provide an additional layer of protection, increase the control over processes execution, and protects against exploits by using multi level security.